brokiem/aimi-lib/README.md

 ## Usage

-You can run the example script to see the library in action:
+You can run the example script to see the library in action.
+The CLI lets you choose between AllAnime and AnimePahe sources:

 ```bash
 dart run example/aimi_lib_example.dart